University of Warsaw - Central Authentication System

 Learning outcomes:

-Students will acquire basic knowledge encompassing reactivity of organic compounds and relations between structure and reactivity of organic compounds.
+After completing the lecture series, students should have a basic understanding of the reactivity of organic compounds and understand the relationships between the structure and reactivity of organic molecules.

 Assessment methods and assessment criteria: